how to get certified in sound healing

 The Sound Healing Certification Process

 There are many institutes that conduct specialised courses for students who are looking to explore the science and art of sound healing.
-This course results in a Sound Healing certification of completion for the participant when completed successfully.
+This course results in a sound healing certification of completion for the participant when completed successfully.
 The certificate is the evidence that they have learned and dedicated themselves to this wonderful practice of sound healing.

 Medical Recognition of Sound Healing